cloudfoundry/diego-release/examples/aws/README.md

 Support for using a SQL database instead of etcd for the backing store of Diego is still in the experimental phase.
 The instructions below describe how to set up a MariaDB RDS instance that is known to work with Diego.

 1. From the AWS console homepage, click on `RDS` in the `Database` section.
-1. Click on `Launch a DB Instance` under Create Instance.
+1. Click on `Launch DB Instance` under Instances.
 1. Click on the `MariaDB` Tab and click the `Select` button.
-1. Select Production or Dev/Test version of MariaDB depending on your use case.
+1. Select Production or Dev/Test version of MariaDB depending on your use case and click the `Next Step` button.
 1. Select the DB Instance Class required.
 For performance testing the Diego team uses db.m4.4xlarge.
-1. You can optionally tune the other parameters based on your deployment requirements.
+1. Optionally tune the other parameters based on your deployment requirements.
-1. Provide a unique DB Instance Identifier and choose a master username and password.
+1. Provide a unique DB Instance Identifier.
+1. Choose and confirm a master username and password, and record them for later use in the diego-sql stub.
-1. Click `Next Step`
+1. Click `Next Step`.
 1. Select the VPC created during the bosh-init steps above.
 1. Select `No` for the `Publicly Accessible` option.
 1. Select the `VPC Security Group` matching `*-InternalSecurityGroup-*`.
-1. Choose a Database Name (e.g. diego).
+1. Choose a Database Name (for example, `diego`).
 1. Click `Launch DB Instance`.
 1. Wait for the Instance to be `available`.